akirakoyasu/php7/doc/ja/Generator_Delegation.md

 ===== Rejected Ideas =====

-The original version of this RFC proposed a ''yield *'' syntax.
-The ''yield *'' syntax was rejected in favor of ''yield from'' on the basis that ''*'' would break backwards compatibility.
-Additionally, the ''yield *'' form was considered less readable than the current proposal.
+The original version of this RFC proposed a "yield \*" syntax.
+The "yield \*" syntax was rejected in favor of "yield \*" on the basis that "\*" would break backwards compatibility.
+Additionally, the "yield \*" form was considered less readable than the current proposal.